tectonic-typesetting/tectonic/docs/src/howto/vs_code_integration/index.md

 # VS Code Integration

-There are certainly different ways to do this, but here we provide one way that has been already successuflly tested by our community.
+There are certainly different ways to do this, but here we provide one way that has already been successfully tested by our community.

 This solution is based on the [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) extension that you can install for free from the VS Code Marketplace.